snair94/Image2Image_generation/README.md

 It uses the Stable Diffusion Img2Img model from Hugging Face, and the entire application is built using Gradio

  Features
-- Upload any product image (e.g. shoes, furniture, electronics).
+- Upload any product image (e.g., shoes, furniture, electronics).
 - Provide a text prompt to guide generation (e.g. "make this product look futuristic and neon-lit").
 - Choose an output aspect ratio (1:1, 16:9, 4:5, 9:16).
 - View and download the generated image.